irvinek01/Homework3/README.md

 ### Screenshots
 The following image shows the web application's appearance and functionality:

+- The Password Generator application displays a red button to "Generate Password".
 ![The Password Generator application displays a red button to "Generate Password".](./Assets/03-javascript-homework-demo.png)

+- Upon the button click, asks the user for password length in a Popup prompt box.
 ![Upon the button click, asks the user for password length in a Popup prompt box.](./Assets/input.png)

+- Next, a series of OK/cancel Popup confirm boxes whether to include lower/upper, numeric, special characters.
 ![Next, a series of OK/cancel Popup confirm boxes whether to include lower/upper, numeric, special characters.](./Assets/ask-include.png)

+- And Last, display the results inside the text area.
 ![And Last, display the results inside the text area.](./Assets/end-result.png)

 #### URLs